Workers Comp Law

 Injuries must extend past five calendar days in order to qualify for workers’ compensation, but the days do not have to be consecutive.
 Additionally, workers’ compensation is a no-fault system, meaning you do not need to prove that anyone was negligent.
 Even if you were at fault, you still get workers’ compensation benefits.

-Should I Hire An Attorney For My Workers Compensation Claim?
+Should I Hire a Work Accident Attorney for My Workers' Compensation Claim?

 Our team of qualified attorneys can help you with your claim in many ways.
 Not only are we well versed in this area of the law, but we are true advocates on your side, fighting for your best interest.